stefanspringer1/SwiftXML/README.md

 </a>
 ```

-In rules and when searching for content, the according prefixes the have to be used:
+In rules and when searching for content, the according prefixes have to be used:

 ```swift
 for element in document.descendants(prefix: document.prefix(forNamespace: "http://www.w3.org/1998/Math/MathML"), "math", "mo", "mi") {